TriptychCrypto/Triptych/README.md

 ===================================

-What is Trinity?
+What is Triptych?
 ------------------

-Trinity is a new crypto-currency that includes three algorithms and random rewards.
+Triptych is a new crypto-currency that includes three algorithms and random rewards.

 Specifications
 ------------------

 - Proof of Work based.
 Mine using any of the 3 algorithms : sha256d(default), scrypt or groestl.
-- Difficulty is retargeted every 2 blocks.
+- Difficulty is retargeted every 25blocks.
-- 1 Minute Block Time
+- 3 Minute Block Time
-- 1,680,000 Blocks
+- Unlimited Blocks
 - Random Coins per Block Based on Probability
 	-Block Rewards:
 	- 61.5% chance of the reward being 1
 	- 20% chance of the reward being 2
-	- 10% chance of the reward being 5
+	- 10% chance of the reward being 3
-	- 5% chance of the reward being 10
+	- 5% chance of the reward being 4
-	- 2.5% chance of the reward being 20
+	- 2.5% chance of the reward being 5
-	- 1% chance of the reward being 50
+	- 1% chance of the reward being 10

+Reward is 3 coins after block 900000000 forever.

 License
 -------

-Trinity is released under the terms of the MIT license.
+Triptych is released under the terms of the MIT license.
 See `COPYING` for more information or see http://opensource.org/licenses/MIT.

 Deps